tjtharrison/pytmac/README.md

 pytmac is available via PyPi, and can be installed with pip:

 ```
-pip install pytmac
+pip3 install pytmac
 ```

-In order for
+In order for DFD diagrams to be generated, [plantuml](https://plantuml.com/) must be installed on the system.
+If it is not installed, pytmac will continue to execute but the output will not include a DFD diagram.

 # Usage